Continuing Education for Registered Accessibility Specialists

 - The department has final authority to deny any hours of credit claimed by a registered accessibility specialist;

-- Credit received under this criteria may not count toward the required four hours of instruction in department-approved courses.
+- Credit received may not count toward the required four hours of instruction in department-approved courses.

 Continuing education hours must be completed within the term of the current registration being renewed.
 For example, if a registration expires on January 15, 2014, the continuing education courses taken to renew that registration must have been taken between January 15, 2013 and January 14, 2014.